-Early summer is my favourite dessert time of the year… that is outside of Christmas cookie season of course.
+Early summer is my favourite dessert time of the year… that is outside of the Christmas cookie season of course.
 Why?
-Because strawberries and rhubarb are in season which means it is time to whip up this to delicious Strawberry Rhubarb Crisp.
+Because strawberries and rhubarb are in season means it is time to whip up this delicious Strawberry Rhubarb Crisp.

 Strawberries and rhubarb are in my opinion the best fruit combination for pies and crisps.
 The sweetness of the strawberries combined with the tartness of the rhubarb…. amazing!
 Is is a perfect summer dessert perfect for any BBQ or dinner party.

 Strawberry Rhubarb Crisp

 Strawberry Rhubarb anything reminds me of my grandmother.
 When I was in university I had no idea how to cook anything.
 My school was close enough that I could come home on the weekends and each week my Grandmother would have a bunch of mini pies waiting for me.
 Meat pies for dinner and dessert pies for a treat but let’s be real sometimes they were also dinner.
 Now I am not by any stretch recommending pies as a meal solution.
 Let me tell you after a few months of heavy pie consumption my muffin top began to grow to a Costco size muffin top.

 But she would make the best strawberry rhubarb and raspberry pies.
 Served warm… it was perfection.